|| HOME | ASU INFO | OBOE INFO | LINKS ||

 For undergraduate auditions, prepare a ten minute program consisting of two or more contrasting selections.
 Choose selections by different composers to illustrate a good command of tone, technique, articulation and musicianship.
 Single movements are acceptable.
 One of the selections must be an etude.
 Major and minor scales and sight-reading may also be required.
 Applicants for the degree in oboe performance will demonstrate a high degree of instrumental and musical accomplishment.
 A basic knowledge of reed making is expected.

 Select from the following repertoire or equivalent.
-These pieces are intended to serve as examples, not as requirements.
+These pieces are intended to serve as suggestions, not as requirements.
 You should prepare music you feel comfortable with and can play convincingly.

 Bellini Concerto